 Rusty’s solo show is a high energy, freewheeling tour-de-force of Bladen originals, songs from the radio, and some excellent hippie country-rock tunes.
 The band show is an exhibition of what five guys holding onto the same roots rock and roll rope can pull an audience into.
 The band shows are fun, rockin’ and loud.
 The solo shows are fun, rockin’ and almost as loud.
 A veteran of the Indiana music scene, Bladen has played many of the clubs, theaters, bars and festivals in Indiana to build his career.
 Bladen powers the crowd at his shows with an atmosphere of party songs, sing-alongs and a whole lot of audience participation.

-NEW ALBUM: Bladen has recorded arguably his best album ever – a Midwesterner’s take on country and rock and roll.
+LATEST ALBUM: Bladen recorded arguably his best album ever – a Midwesterner’s take on country and rock and roll.
 The mixing of Bladen’s writing (he penned all the songs) and sound with producer Thom Daugherty’s (former guitarist for The Band Perry and The Elms) gritty-but-sweet touch makes for a sound both familiar and original.
 Recorded in Indianapolis, the album, in addition to Bladen’s acoustic guitar, harmonica and vocals, features Daugherty on electric guitar and former Elms member Chris Thomas on drums.
 The organ was recorded in a southside Indianapolis church.
 John McDowell, one of the original members of the band The Wright Brothers, contributes background vocals.

 It is the complete show, recorded live.
 It is what Rusty Bladen does best: homegrown American rock and roll.